Washington Whitetail Hunting

 Meals are served in the lodge dining area,

-there are five cabins, each cabin sleeps 2 to 4 people, and there's a lighted game
+there are five cabins, each cabin sleeps 2 to 4 people, there's a lighted game cleaning

 What's Not Included